 Title 31 United States Code 3513 prescribes authority to the Secretary of the Treasury to organize the accounting functions and procedures and financial reports to develop an effective and coordinated system of accounting and financial reporting that integrates and consolidates the accounting results of the federal government.

 For terms and definitions related to this chapter, please view the TFM Glossary.

 Section 1525—New Accounts

 Entities should submit all account action requests to the appropriate Fiscal Service contact as early in the current month as possible to allow for timely entity reporting the following month.
-Fiscal Service assigns account symbols and titles, fund groups, and fund account definitions per the principles and guidelines in the Title 7 of the General Accounting Office's (GAO) Policy and Procedures Manual for Guidance of Federal Agencies.
+Fiscal Service assigns account symbols and titles, fund groups, and fund accounts.
 Due to the multi-level approval process on new accounts, Fiscal Service will not process new accounts from business day three to business day eight of each month.

 - Contacting their OMB representative for OMB approval (see OMB Circular No. A-11, Section 79.4a), and